GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 {% Glitch {
   id: 'payment-form',
   path: 'index.html',
-  height: 480
+  height: 200
 } %}

-Here is an example of a simple form for name and address that demonstrates all of the best practices:
+Here is an example of a simple address form that demonstrates all of the best practices:

 {% Glitch {
   id: 'address-form',
   path: 'index.html',
-  height: 480
+  height: 200
 } %}

 ## Checklist